FlorisHendriks/eduVPN-provisioning/README.md

 Suppose an organisation does not want to rely on ADCS, an MDM provider or an OCSP provider.
 In that case, it might also be worthwhile to offer Kerberos authentication as an alternative to certificate authentication.
 When we log in to a Windows or macOS AD joined device, we receive a Kerberos ticket from AD.
 We can use that ticket to authenticate to the eduVPN server and receive a WireGuard configuration file.
 If the WireGuard configuration file is going to expire, we try to renew it 6 weeks before the expiry date with a new Kerberos ticket.
-The Kerberos authentication flow would look like this:
+A visualisation of the Kerberos authentication flow would look like this:

 ![image](https://user-images.githubusercontent.com/47246332/167087818-89b8c977-75cc-4d37-934e-d7c6c3bcd0d7.png)